Dre Campbell Farm

 4. Seeds Not Sprouting

-If your seed hasn’t sprouted yet, it might just need more time to germinate.
-Also, make sure you plant seeds at the right time for your climate, and don’t hesitate to replant if needed.
+If your seeds have not sprouted, they may need more germination time.
+Also, ensure you plant seeds at the right time for your climate, and don’t hesitate to replant if needed.

 Next, check the moisture level in the soil.
 If it’s too dry, give it some water.
 If it’s too wet, the seeds might have rotted, and replanting might also be necessary.

 Birds could also be a problem.
-They love seeds and might have eaten yours.
+They might have eaten yours.
 In that case, replanting is necessary.
-To prevent this from happening again, consider using birdnetting or covering the seeds with a container.
+To prevent this, consider using bird netting or covering the seeds with a container.

-Lastly, don’t forget to check the expiration dates on your seed packets.
-If you’re using seeds from a previous season, make sure they’re no more than a year or two old.
-As seeds age, their germination rate decreases.
-If you suspect your seeds were too old, it’s time to replant with fresh ones.
+Lastly, remember to check the expiration dates on your seed packets.
+If you’re using seeds from a previous season, ensure they’re a year or two old at maximum.

 5. Plant Disease

-Diseases—from powdery mildew to bacterial canker—are among the plant problems farmers encounter [1].
+Diseases—from powdery mildew to bacterial canker—are among farmers’ plant problems [1].
 Fortunately, there are ways to prevent plant diseases from occurring.

 6. Blossom End Rot

-This is a condition that occurs mostly in tomato plants and is caused by calcium deficiency.
-It happens mostly if there are uneven soil moisture levels and the plant is unable to take up enough water and calcium.
+This condition occurs mainly in tomato plants and is caused by calcium deficiency.
+It can happen with uneven soil moisture levels and the plant not taking up enough water and calcium.

 7. Plants Look Visibly Burnt

-If your plants look visibly burned or slightly parched, it likely means that the leaves are getting too much sunlight.
+If your plants look burned or a bit dehydrated, they may be getting too much sun.

 Try moving the plants if they’re in a container.
 If not, try using shade cloth throughout the garden.